By: William C. Head – Atlanta DUI Attorney

 OLS, by itself, was 65% accurate

-This was the LAST time any controlled investigation was done by NHTSA, regardless of claims in later manuals of accuracy levels of 90% or more.
-Other researchers who have reviewed these reported accuracy numbers by NHTSA have pointed out the failure of the investigation team to FIRST establish how well totally sober persons, at various ages, could perform the evaluations.
-This is called “establishing norms” in the field of clinical psychology.
-Moreover, the reported statistics omitted some of the false positive statistics and did not account for inter-rater variations which put these numbers far lower.
+The year 1981 was the LAST time any controlled investigation was done by NHTSA, regardless of claims in later manuals of accuracy levels of 90% or more.
+Other field sobriety test researchers who have reviewed these reported accuracy numbers by NHTSA have pointed out the failure of the investigation team to FIRST establish how well totally sober persons, at various ages, could perform the evaluations.
+This process is called “establishing norms” in the field of clinical psychology.
+Moreover, the reported statistics omitted some of the false positive statistics and did not account for inter-rater variations on the DUI test which put these numbers far lower.
 The term “inter-rater” means that different officers tested the same subject and came up with different numbers.
-These statistics were collected in the two controlled studies (1977 and 1981) by Dr. Burns and her field sobriety test observers.
+These statistics were collected in the two controlled studies (1977 and 1981) by Dr. Burns and her standard field sobriety test observers.